xenoservers/TableSpoon/README.md

 # Issue Reporting
  - ALWAYS use the [LATEST PocketMine-MP Build](https://jenkins.pmmp.io/job/PocketMine-MP/lastSuccessfulBuild/artifact/) to use this plugin
- - Remove any plugins that may interfere with TeaSpoon's current features (if the feature cannot be disabled in the config.yml file)
+ - Remove any plugins that may interfere with TableSpoon's current features (if the feature cannot be disabled in the config.yml file)
  - Including the "Steps to Reproduce" in the issue report would be really helpful in fixing bugs.
- - To help me determine why the issue occurs, including the TeaSpoonDump from ```/bugreport``` lets me view all the necessary server information to easily determine incompatibility issues and mis-configuration issues. <sub>Privacy Concerns?
+ - To help me determine why the issue occurs, including the TableSpoon from ```/bugreport``` lets me view all the necessary server information to easily determine incompatibility issues and mis-configuration issues. <sub>Privacy Concerns?
 You can check the code for yourself <a href="https://github.com/CortexPE/TeaSpoon/blob/master/src/CortexPE/commands/BugReportCommand.php">here</a> ;)</sub>
  - The only supported branch is PMMP's 'master' branch.
 Issues regarding other branches will be closed.

 # FAQs
 ### MobAI:
-&nbsp;&nbsp;&nbsp;&nbsp;For now, you can use [PureEntitiesX](https://github.com/RevivalPMMP/PureEntitiesX) while disabling ```entities.register``` in TeaSpoon's Configuration File.
+&nbsp;&nbsp;&nbsp;&nbsp;For now, you can use [PureEntitiesX](https://github.com/RevivalPMMP/PureEntitiesX) while disabling ```entities.register``` in TableSpoon's Configuration File.
 ### Redstone System:
 &nbsp;&nbsp;&nbsp;&nbsp;Being worked on... :wink: